 Ankylosing spondylitis is a form of arthritis that mainly targets the spine.
 Over time, ankylosing spondylitis can cause your spine to become stiffer, and eventually the vertebrae (bones in your spine) may fuse together.
 People have a tendency to develop a stooped posture as the disease progresses.
-It is one of a group of diseases called spondyloarthropathies that affects about 3 to 13 people out of 1000.
+It is one of a group of diseases called spondyloarthropathies that affects about 2 to 5 people out of 1,000.

 Other joints areas that can be affected include shoulders, hips, and often tendons connected to bones, such as the heel.
-Severe disease may lead to poor posture and deformities.
+Severe disease may lead to stooped posture and deformities.
 Inflammation of the eyes, called iritis, is common, and less frequently, scarring of the lungs, inflammation of the prostate, and inflammation of the aorta and aortic valve.

 What Causes Ankylosing Spondylitis?

 The cause of ankylosing spondylitis is unknown, although research shows that people with this disorder are more likely to have a certain genetic marker called HLA-B27.
-If there is a close family history of ankylosing spondylitis (parents or siblings have it), and a person is also positive for the HLA-B27 marker, there is a 10% to 20% chance that individual will develop ankylosing spondylitis.
+If there is a close family history of ankylosing spondylitis (parents or siblings have it), and a person is also positive for the HLA-B27 marker, there is about a 20% chance that individual will develop ankylosing spondylitis.